Facebook will let you make HQ Trivia knockoff videos now

 Facebook also said it's widening ways for people to make money off their videos on Facebook, like setting $4.99 monthly subscriptions and letting more people stick ads in their clips.
 (So look forward to more ads!)
 It will be broadening the programs in its Watch tab, so there will be more user-generated material alongside the heavily produced shows that Facebook recruits from celebrities and the like.
 And videos may start to look differently, as the company tests a new template for clips on Facebook pages.

-Facebook is introducing polling for both live and on-demand videos and gamification (a.k.a.
+Later this year, Facebook will introduce polling for both live and on-demand videos and gamification (a.k.a.
 HQ Trivia tools) for live broadcasts, the company said in two blog posts Tuesday.

 Polling lets people add questions with a set of answers to survey their viewers' opinions.
 Facebook suggested creators could ask fans to vote for their favorite character, get advice on what to do next, or play Two Truths and a Lie.
 An existing show on Facebook's Watch tab, where the network clusters video, tested the feature, letting viewers of "Help Us Get Married" help pick on couples' wedding venues and themes.